compomics/DeepLC/README.md

 **__Q: What modification name should I use?__**

 The names from unimod are used.
 The PSI-MS name is used by default, but the Interim name is used as a fall-back if the PSI-MS name is not available.
-Please also see __unimod_to_formula.csv__ in the folder __unimod/__ for the naming of specific modifications.
+It should be fine as long as it is support by [proforma](https://pubs.acs.org/doi/10.1021/acs.jproteome.1c00771) and [psm_utils](https://github.com/compomics/psm_utils).

 **__Q: I have a modification that is not in unimod.
 How can I add the modification?__**

 Unfortunately since the V3.0 this is not possible any more via the GUI or commandline.
 You will need to use [psm_utils](https://github.com/compomics/psm_utils), above a minimal example is shown where we convert an identification file into a psm_list which is accepted by DeepLC.
-Here the sequence can for example include just the composition (e.g., SEQUEN[Formula:C12H20O2]CE).
+Here the sequence can for example include just the composition in proforma format (e.g., SEQUEN[Formula:C12H20O2]CE).

 **__Q: Help, all my predictions are between [0,10].
 Why?__**